frostoven/Cosmosis/css/lib/READ ME FIRST.md

 * All `!important` statements have been removed.
 * All `cursor` definitions have been removed.
+* CSS font files no longer contact the internet (this slowed down game boot).

 Within Cosmosis, the purpose of Semantic UI is not to serve as a comprehensive solution, as it might for projects like websites.
 Instead, Semantic UI acts as